Back to DWU AI Articles

 • Under rate resolution: May or may not be included depending on whether the rate resolution explicitly authorizes revenue transfers or rolling coverage credits.

 • Under bond document: Varies by document.
-Some bond documents explicitly define transfers as Revenues (to support coverage calculations); others exclude transfers.
+Of 30 bond documents reviewed, 14 explicitly define transfers as Revenues, while 16 exclude them (DWU review, 2025).

 3. Operating Expenses—Three Dimensions